A CSX track inspection car turns off the rails onto pavement at the

 this is the oldest surviving railroad grade crossing in the world.

-location, and then the railroad arrived around 1830.
+this location, and then the railroad arrived around 1830.
+Atlases place

 The oldest roads of an area generally follow the highest ground because that means